Cut-Down de Bruijn Sequences: Etzion's approach

 \section{Etzion's approach}

-In this section we outline Etzion's~\cite{etzion86} approach for constructing a binary cut-down de Bruijn sequence.
-Recall that $L$ is the length of the cut-down de Bruijn sequence and $2^{n-1} < L \leq 2^n$.
-The two primary steps in Etzion's construction are as follows where the \defo{surplus} $s$ is an integer in $\{0,1,\ldots , n-1\}$: \begin{enumerate} \item Construct a Main Cycle (MC) that has length $L+s$. \item Cut out up to $\lceil \log s \rceil$ small cycles from the MC to yield a cycle of the desired length $L$. \end{enumerate}
+In this section, we outline Etzion's~\cite{etzion86} approach for constructing a binary cut-down DB sequence.
+Recall that $L$ is the length of the cut-down DB sequence and $2^{n-1} < L \leq 2^n$.
+The two primary steps in Etzion's construction are as follows, where the \defo{surplus} $s$ is an integer in $\{0,1,\ldots , n{-}1\}$: \begin{enumerate} \item Construct a Main Cycle (MC) that has length $L+s$. \item Cut out up to $\lceil \log s \rceil$ small cycles from the MC to yield a cycle of the desired length $L$. \end{enumerate}

-To construct an MC, a subset of the cycles induced by the PCR are selected based on their weight and period.
+To construct an MC, a subset of the PCR cycles are selected based on their weight and period.
 Enumeration of strings by weight and period determine which cycles to include.
 Considering the set of $k$-ary strings of length $n$ (so we can generalize in later sections), let

 \begin{itemize} \item $A(w)$ denote the number of strings with weight $\leq w$, \item $B(w,p)$ denote the number of strings with weight $w$, and period $p$, and \item $C(w,p)$ denote the number of strings with weight $w$, and period $\leq p$. \end{itemize}